 Here are 5 ways to promote healthy sleep hygiene.

-There is no set temperature that is ideal for inducing sleep because we are all individuals and responds to heat and cool differently.
+No set temperature is ideal for inducing sleep because we are all individuals and responds to heat and cool differently.
 That being said, keeping the body under 21 degrees celsius while sleeping may reduce the release of wakeful hormones.
 To ensure your comfort, avoid certain synthetic fibres that can interact with your body temperature in more extreme ways.
 This making you hotter or cooler than expected or may even cause you to sweat.
-When in doubt, stick to pure natural fibres for your bedding.
+When in doubt, stick to pure, natural fibres for your bedding.
 According to sleep expert Nick Littlehales, it is best to use breathable bedding fabrics to help regulate your temperature.

 2.Clean, fresh air

-Outdoor pollutants are more commonly made talked about, such as fumes from cars and factories.
-However, indoor air also needs to be cleaned and purified!
+You often hear about outdoor pollutants, such as fumes from cars and factories, however, indoor air also needs to be cleaned and purified!
 Indoor pollutants come from dust mites, paint fumes, moulds and dead skin.
 To help keep the air fresh in your bedroom keep windows and doors open throughout the day.
 Ensure you regularly vacuum under your bed and dust shelves.
 To clean the air of indoor paint fumes you can decorate your room with air-purifying plants like the succulent Mother-In-Law’s Tongue or Dracaena.
 These are indoor plants that require minimal care and are attractive to the eye.